 Helps determine if a patient has OSA and the severity of their condition.

-What are the Available Obstructive Sleep Apnea Treatments in Singapore?
+What are the Available Obstructive Sleep Apnoea Treatments in Singapore?

-At Aglow ENT Centre, our ENT specialist, Dr Ker Liang, can provide a personalised treatment plan tailored to each individual’s needs.
-She is well-versed in executing a comprehensive range of OSA treatments.
+At Aglow ENT Centre, our ENT head and neck surgeon, Dr Ker Liang, can provide a personalised treatment plan tailored to each individual’s needs.
+She is well-versed in executing a comprehensive range of OSA treatments, including sleep apnea surgery.

 Medical Treatments